-Using the interview information from the previous lesson, the class comes up with app ideas to address the needs of their users.
+Using the interview information from the previous lesson, students come up with app ideas to address the needs of their users.
 To express those ideas, and test out their effectiveness, each student creates and tests paper prototypes of their own.